Do All Fish Have Scales? - Types of Scaleless Fish

 When we ask whether all fish have scales, some people may forget the shark.
 Some may not even realize the shark is a type of fish.
 Although sharks make up a very large group of fish species, they all share certain characteristics.

 We may think sharks do not have scales because their skin looks so smooth and we cannot easily distinguish its texture.
 However, sharks do have scales.
 They are simply very small.
-However, their scales are much different to other fish species.
+However, their scales are much different from other fish species.
 They have what is known as dermal denticles, scales which look like small teeth when observed under a microscope.

 If you want to read similar articles to Do All Fish Have Scales? - Types of Scaleless Fish, we recommend you visit our Facts about the animal kingdom category.